-Figure 2-43 shows groundwater elevation contours for spring of 2017.
-Because more data were available in this time frame, the contour map has increased detail in some areas.
-In the southeastern portion of the Basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
-From the town of New Cuyama to the west, groundwater has a horizontal gradient that generally flows to the northeast, from areas with higher elevation topography towards areas with lower elevation topography where the Cuyama River is located.
+Figure 2-67 shows groundwater elevation contours for fall of 2017.
+The contour map shows a steep gradient across the SBCF and groundwater flow to an area of lower groundwater elevations northeast of the town of Cuyama.
+From the town of New Cuyama to the west, the groundwater elevation contours reflect a gradient and flow to the northeast, from areas with higher land surface elevations towards areas with lower land surface elevations and towards the Cuyama River.

-Figure 2-44 shows depth to water contours for spring of 2017.
-In the southeastern portion of the Basin near the Ozena fire station, depth to water is under 50 feet bgs.
+Figure 2-68 shows depth to water contours for fall of 2017.
+There is a steep gradient near the SBCF, and depth to groundwater is below 600 feet bgs immediately northwest of the SBCF.
+The central portion of the Basin generally has a depth to water between 400 and 500 feet bgs, with depth to groundwater decreasing (i.e., shallower) to the west of New Cuyama.
+West of Bitter Creek, groundwater is generally shallower than 100 feet below bgs.

+Figure 2-69 shows groundwater elevation contours for spring of 2017.
+The contour map shows a steep gradient across the SBCF and groundwater flow to an area of lower groundwater elevation northeast of the town of Cuyama.
+From the town of New Cuyama to the west, the groundwater elevation contours reflect a gradient and flow to the northeast, from areas with higher land surface elevations towards areas with lower land surface elevations and towards the Cuyama River.

+Figure 2-70 shows depth to water contours for spring of 2017.
 Depth to groundwater near Ventucopa is between 150 and 200 feet bgs.
-There is a steep gradient near the SBCF, and groundwater is below 600 feet bgs immediately northwest of the SBCF.
+There is a steep gradient near the SBCF, and depth to groundwater is below 600 feet bgs immediately northwest of the SBCF.
 The central portion of the Basin generally has a depth to water between 350 and 500 feet bgs, with depth to groundwater decreasing to the west of New Cuyama.
-West of Bitter Creek, groundwater is generally shallower than 100 feet below bgs, and is shallower than 50 feet bgs along the Cuyama River in most cases.
+West of Bitter Creek, groundwater is generally shallower than 100 feet below bgs.

-Figure 2-45 shows groundwater elevation contours for spring of 2015.
-In the southeastern portion of the Basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
-From the town of New Cuyama to the west, the limited number of data points restrict strong interpretation of the gradient, which is to the northwest.

-Figure 2-46 shows depth to water contours for spring of 2015.
-In the southeastern portion of the Basin near the Ozena fire station, depth to water is under 50 feet bgs.
-Depth to groundwater near Ventucopa is between 150 and 200 feet bgs.
-There is a steep gradient near the SBCF, and groundwater is below 600 feet bgs immediately northwest of the SBCF.
-The central portion of the Basin generally has a depth to water between 350 and 450 feet bgs, with groundwater levels rising to the west of New Cuyama.
-These depths are in general less severe than those shown for the spring of 2017, reflecting deepening depth to groundwater conditions in the central portion of the Basin.
-Interpretation from New Cuyama to monitoring points in the northwest is hampered by a limited set of data points.